-Neither the 2015 nor the 2021 recommendations for the treatment of rheumatoid arthritis by the American College of Rheumatology include recommendations for genetic testing to determine the effectiveness of TNFi therapy.
+The 2021 statement for the treatment of rheumatoid arthritis by the American College of Rheumatology includes recommendations for genetic testing to determine the effectiveness of TNFi therapy.
 The peer-reviewed published clinical utility studies show there is the possibility of management changes and improved outcomes based on results of PrismRA.
-However, these studies have flaws, such as concern for investigator group bias, lack of blinding that could affect results, and only a single study that provides real world evidence showing changed management based on PrismRA results alone.
+However, these studies have flaws, such as concern for investigator group bias and lack of randomization, as well as limited study population.
+Additional real-world evidence on larger and more diverse populations is needed.